Mollusks: Profile and Information

 Non-oxidizing Molluscicides

-The non-oxidizing are among the most popular because they are most cost efficient.
+Non-oxidizing is among the most popular because it is the most cost-efficient.
 Although expensive in small quantities, non-oxidizing molluscicides are more effective in these doses.

-Some of the most common non-oxidizing molluscicides include; Quanternary and polyquanternary ammonium compounds, aromatic huydrocarbons, Endothall as the mono salt, metals like copper sulfate and their salts, iron (II) phosphate, aluminium sulfate and ferric sodium.
+Some of the most common non-oxidizing molluscicides include Quaternary and polyquaternary ammonium compounds, aromatic hydrocarbons, Endothall as the mono salt, metals like copper sulfate and their salts, iron (II) phosphate, aluminum sulfate, and ferric sodium.

 Accidental Poisoning

 Metal salt-based molluscicides are not toxic to higher animals.
-However, metaldehyde based and especially acetylcholinesterase inhibitor-based products are highly toxic and have resulted in death of both pets and humans.
+However, metaldehyde-based and especially acetylcholinesterase inhibitor-based products are highly toxic and have resulted in the death of both pets and humans.

 Some products contain a bittering agent that reduces but does not eliminate the risk of accidental poisoning.

-Aside from slugs and snails in the garden or on a farm, molluscs can also harm commercial and industrial businesses in bodies of water.
+Aside from slugs and snails in the garden or on a farm, mollusks can also harm commercial and industrial businesses in bodies of water.

-Molluscs can clog pipes, damage equipments and costs businesses significant amount of money in lost efficiency.
-These businesses affected by this infestation often turn to molluscicides to get rid of these pests and keep business rolling.
+Mollusks can clog pipes, damage equipment, and cost businesses significant money in lost efficiency.
+These businesses affected by this infestation often turn to molluscicides to eliminate these pests and keep business rolling.

-However, there are a variety of environmental and health factors to be considered in order to avoid a wide-spread pollution in the waterways.
+However, various environmental and health factors must be considered to avoid widespread pollution in the waterways.

 Summary

-Molluscicides are chemicals (of synthetic or biological origin) that are used primarily to kill various species of molluscs, including the common land snail and slug; which attack crops and a wide range of plants (both young and old), feeding on the leaves, fruits and sprouts.
+Molluscicides are chemicals (of synthetic or biological origin) that are used primarily to kill various species of mollusks, including the common land snail and slug, which attack crops and a wide range of plants (both young and old), feeding on the leaves, fruits, and sprouts.

-While some chemicals that serve as molluscicides are safe around pets and humans, others can be harmful to the health of humans.
-So extreme caution should be exercised when choosing a chemical to serve as Molluscicides to be used as a pesticide on the farm or garden.
+While some chemicals that serve as molluscicides are safe around pets and humans, others can harm humans’ health.
+So extreme caution should be exercised when choosing a chemical to serve as a Molluscicide to be used as a pesticide on the farm or garden.

 Leave a Reply